MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/protect-sensitive-messages-and-documents-by-using-irm-in-office.md

 In Word 2016, Other IRM permissions can be specified for parts of a document.
 From **Info**, **Protect Document**, choose **Restrict Editing**, and select the **More Users** option to add users with rights to edit the indicated sections of a document.
 For even more restriction options, choose **Restrict permission** at the bottom of the **Restrict Editing** panel.
 For example, users can specify an expiration date, restrict other users from printing or copying content, and so on.

+<a name="BKMK_ConfiguringIRMForOffice"> </a>

 ## Configuring IRM settings for Office 2016
-<a name="BKMK_ConfiguringIRMForOffice"> </a>

 You can lock down many settings to customize IRM by using the Office Group Policy template (Office).
 Use this Group Policy template to configure Group Policy Objects in Active Directory and should not be confused with the rights policy templates.
 In addition, there are IRM configuration options that can only be configured by using registry key settings.

 ### Office 2016 IRM settings

 The settings that you can configure for IRM in Group Policy are listed in the following table.
-In Group Policy, these settings are under **User Configuration\Administrative Templates\Microsoft Office 2016\Manage Restricted Permissions**.
+In Group Policy, these settings are under **User Configuration\Policies\Administrative Templates\Microsoft Office 2016\Manage Restricted Permissions**.

 **IRM settings for Group Policy**